achrafkeddour/Linux-basics/ns2.md

 ```

-If the installation is successful, you should see the `%` prompt of the NS interpreter.
+If the installation is successful, you should see the `%` prompt of the NS interpreter after **ns** command.

 For a visual guide, you can refer to the following video tutorial: